pinkman7009/Hamburger-Menu/README.md

 # Hamburger-Menu
 A reusable hamburger menu which lists down all the links to pages on your website.
 Made using HTML5 and CSS3 transitions.

-# Follow the steps to use this in your project
+# Follow these steps to use this in your project

 1. Link the menu.css file to your html document.
 2. Add the menu.css file to your project.